AndresCespedes/AndresCespedes/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp; I am passionate about exploring new technologies and developing efficient software solutions to solve real-world problems.
+💡 &nbsp;I am passionate about exploring new technologies and developing efficient software solutions to solve real-world problems.
-🎓 &nbsp; I'm currently pursuing a degree in Software Engineering.
+🎓 &nbsp;I'm currently pursuing a degree in Software Engineering.
-🌱 &nbsp; I’m focused on enhancing my skills in Software Development, with a particular interest in Microservice-Based Architectures and scalable systems.
+🌱 &nbsp;I’m focused on enhancing my skills in Software Development, with a particular interest in Microservice-Based Architectures and scalable systems.
-✍️ &nbsp; In my spare time, I enjoy deepening my knowledge through continuous learning, reading technical books, and experimenting with side projects.
+✍️ &nbsp;In my spare time, I enjoy deepening my knowledge through continuous learning, reading technical books, and experimenting with side projects.
-🚀 &nbsp; I’m also working on improving my expertise in DevOps practices and cloud infrastructure to build more resilient applications.
+🚀 &nbsp;I’m also working on improving my expertise in DevOps practices and cloud infrastructure to build more resilient applications.
-📫 &nbsp; Feel free to reach out via email at felipecespedes213@gmail.com.
+📫 &nbsp;Feel free to reach out via email at felipecespedes213@gmail.com.
 I'll do my best to respond promptly.
-👥 &nbsp; Let's connect and collaborate on interesting projects!
+👥 &nbsp;Let's connect and collaborate on interesting projects!

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>